ferrefire/Limcore/README.md

 # Limcore

-Limcore is a lightweight platform independent graphics library that uses Vulkan and GLFW.
+Limcore is a lightweight, platform-independent graphics library that uses Vulkan and GLFW.
 Limcore does not use any other external libraries.
 All the dependencies are automatically downloaded and compiled alongside Limcore.

 ## Table of Contents
 - [Installation](#installation)